-Bacterial isolates were tested for their resistance at various degrees of temperature, namely 30° C, 40° C, 50° C and 60° C using NB medium.
-Afterward, the inoculated medium was incubated for 5 d at a temperature of 30° C, and the test was conducted with 3 replicates.
-Growth of isolates was observed by measuring optical density at wavelengths λ 570 nm.
+Bacterial isolates were tested for their resistance at various temperatures, namely 30°C, 40°C, 50°C and 60°C, using NB medium.
+Afterward, the inoculated medium was incubated for 5 days at 30°C, and the test was conducted with three replicates.
+The growth of isolates was observed by measuring optical density at wavelengths λ 570 nm.